Islamic marital jurisprudence: Polygyny

-According to Yusuf Al-Qaradawi, to marry more than one wife a husband must have confidence that he will be able to deal equitably with multiple wives "in the matter of food, drink, housing, clothing and expenses, as well as in the division of his time between them".
+Muslim men are allowed to take up to four wives at a time.
+According to Yusuf Al-Qaradawi, the condition for such marriages is that the man must be able to equitably deal with all of his wives "in the matter of food, drink, housing, clothing and expenses, as well as in the division of his time."
+Men who are unable to do this are prohibited from practising polygyny.